converged-computing/oras-operator/examples/workflow/metrics/README.md

 # Experiments with Metrics

 This setup will test running different experiments with the metrics operator, and specifically those that generate output files, and using the ORAS operator to push and save them to a local registry.
+We will be changing the default watched object from "pod" to
+"job."

 ## Cluster